Description

 Υλικό: Μέταλλο (Ορείχαλκος, κ. ά.), ξύλο (Δρυς)

-The purchase of the Antikythera Mechanism replica is accompanied by the gift of the book “Ancient Greek Technology – The inventions of the Ancient Greeks”.
+With the purchase of the Antikythera Mechanism, receive the book “Ancient Greek Technology – The Inventions of the Ancient Greeks”

 Υλικό: Μέταλλο (Ορείχαλκος, κ. ά.), ξύλο (Δρυς)